SachaCR/stalagmite/README.md

 ## TODO :

-- [] Implement outcome pattern
+- [] Implement outcome pattern and determine error format
+- [] Test the framework
+- [] Test the examples
+- [] Write a proper read me with examples
 - [] Setup package.json to be ready to publish
-- [] Write a proper read me with examples
-- [] Test the framework
-- [] Test the example